Brandon-Rozek/website/content/blog/2015-05-23-animatable-border.md

   * Each value corresponds to each side of the border (starting from the top and going clockwise)
   * Initial Value: currentColor

-Border-color animates by splitting the colors to their red, green and blue components and raises/lowers them to it&#8217;s new value. ([Demo](http://codepen.io/brandonrozek/pen/PqzPMe){.broken_link}) ([Spec](http://www.w3.org/TR/css3-transitions/#animtype-color)) Example of animation corresponds to #1 in the pen, but I will rewrite the relevant code here.
+Border-color animates by splitting the colors to their red, green and blue components and raises/lowers them to its new value. ([Demo](http://codepen.io/brandonrozek/pen/PqzPMe){.broken_link}) ([Spec](http://www.w3.org/TR/css3-transitions/#animtype-color)) Example of animation corresponds to #1 in the pen, but I will rewrite the relevant code here.

 ```css
 @keyframes color {